 - This movie is still quite gory even by today's standards, which probably led to more than a few people in the 1963 audiences tossing their lunch.

 - Much of the even more violent content was cut from the film as well before release, and is Lost Forever.

 - Karmic Death: Fuad Ramses, who gets crushed to death in a garbage truck.

-- Large Ham: Fuad, as evidenced by the page quote
+- Large Ham: Fuad, as evidenced by the page quote.

 - Playing Gertrude: Mal Arnold, who played the "old man" Fuad Ramses, was only 30 at the time.

 - Sadly Mythtaken: Ishtar was Babylonian/Sumerian, not Egyptian, Mr. Lewis.
 This was deliberate on their part.

 - Lampshaded in the sequel, when a woman working in the police department corrects the naive cops about Ishtar's origin.

 - In the 1987 spoof, it's Lumerian goddess Sheetar.

 - Video Nasty: Having been made in 1963, it is the oldest film on the list.